Serj-Sxhx/Vaults/06 Notes/The Open Society And It's Friends.md

 This future won't be handed to us; we must build it, brick by brick, line of code by line of code, relationship by relationship.

 The task may seem monumental, even insurmountable, but remember: change often starts small, with a single step, a single voice, a single idea.
-So let us take that step, raise the voices of the suppressed,   our ideas.
-For in doing so, we can transform the world—one open access at a time.
+Let us take that step, towards self sovereignty, justice and open innovation.
+For in doing so, we create a new world — In service of returning our world and fellow humans to wholeness,

+With quiet compassion for the systems that don't serve us.

+Anon